Rita Taketsuru: Career

-After Masataka opened the distillery in Yoichi in 1934 in Hokkaido, Rita continued to support him devotedly.
+The Yoichi Distillery contains the Rita House which is a Designated Tangible Cultural Property under Japanese law.
+After Masataka opened the distillery in Yoichi in 1934 in Hokkaido, Rita continued to support him.

+World War II

 Although Rita was spared internment and allowed to stay in Yoichi during the Pacific War because she had become a Japanese citizen, the Kenpeitai kept her under constant surveillance as a suspected foreign spy.
 They even raided her home several times and accused her of having radio equipment to contact Allied submarines.
 After the attack on Pearl Harbor, neighbours turned against her, she was ignored in the street and children would throw rocks at her home.

+Later life

 In 1955 Rita suffered from liver disease and tuberculosis, and began spending the summers in Yoichi and the winters in Zushi, Kanagawa where Masataka stayed during his business trips to Tokyo.
 However, in the autumn of 1960 she returned to Yoichi, and died there in January 1961.
 She is buried in Yoichi together with her husband who later died in 1979.